 The Conservationist of the Year Award is given to an individual or individuals who demonstrate outstanding leadership, hard work and investment in conservation practices that protect the quality of soil and water in the Culpeper District and exhibit strong advocacy to others for conservation.
-This year's award was presented to Robert Wilbanks for exemplary conservation practices in Orange County and for support to District outreach efforts. (#6 below)
+This year's award was presented to The Nixon family of Glenmary Farm for exemplary conservation practices in Orange County and for support to District outreach efforts. (bottom right)